openconfig/bootz/design.md

 allow vendors the freedom to implement the intent based on their own internal APIs.

 ## Objective
-The server is being built in 3 stages:
+The server is being implemented in 3 stages:

 * **Open source reference implementation**
   * Demonstrates the sequence of exchanges that occur between the network device and bootz server with mocked out implementation details